 Physical Education takes place at various community facilities throughout the school year.
 Students receive specialized instruction in activities such as gymnastics, ice skating, martial arts, yoga, swimming, and track and field.

-Special Activities include Peace Day, United Nations Day, Earth Day, school concerts, field trips, the annual spring tea and various other special events.
-The kindergarten class are involved in all preschool events and many elementary school events, in order to have active experiences that involve children in the real-life of their community.
+Special Activities include Peace Day, United Nations Day, Earth Day, school concerts, field trips and various other special events.
+The Kindergarten class are involved in all Casa events and many Elementary events.